-PEST PREVENTION is defined as the measures maintained permanently in place to reduce, as far as possible, the ingress of pest to a building or its products.
+PEST PREVENTION is defined as the measures permanently maintained to reduce, as far as possible, the ingress of pests to a building and/or its products.

-Taking into account diseases spread by pests, it is essential to maintain a comprehensive pest management programme.
-Craison Hygiene offers a tailor-made, integrated Pest Management Programme through the effective utilisation of modern technology, technical information and specialised chemicals and equipment.
+Considering that diseases spread by pests, it is essential to maintain a comprehensive pest management programme.
+Craison offers a tailor-made, integrated pest management programme through the effective utilisation of modern technology, technical information and specialised chemicals and equipment.

 With the ever-increasing environmental awareness, Craison takes special care of adhering to international standards and safety procedures, together with a focus on regular feedback through treatment reports and quality checks.

-Craison offers a fully comprehensive pest management programme designed around HACCP standards and requirements to establish and maintain Pest Free Conditions as far as is reasonably practicable and to provide comprehensive documented records and reports on matters relative to the achievement of these conditions.
+Craison offers a fully comprehensive pest management programme designed around HACCP standards and requirements to establish and maintain pest free conditions as far as is reasonably practicable.
+Craison also provides comprehensive documented records and reports on matters relative to the achievement of these conditions.

 There are several types of cockroaches: